Overview of the MI Health Link HCBS Waiver Program

 Persons eligible for MI Health Link should receive a letter from Michigan ENROLLS with instructions on how to enroll.
 One option is to call Michigan ENROLLS at 1-800-975-7630.
 Persons have the option to select their ICO.
 If none is selected, one will automatically be assigned.
 ICOs are available by region.
 ICOs can be found here and a service map here.
 An initial screening and functional assessment will be completed by the ICO.

-For additional information about MI Health Link / MI Health Link HCBS, click here.
+Persons can learn more about MI Health Link / MI Health Link HCBS here.
 The Michigan Department of Health and Human Services’ (MDHHS) Medical Services Administration administers the MI Health Link Waiver /MI Health Link HCBS Waiver.

 Approval Process & Timing

 The Medicaid application process can take up to 3 months, or even longer, from the beginning of the application process through the receipt of the determination letter indicating approval or denial.
 Generally, it takes one several weeks to complete the application and gather all of the supportive documentation.
-If the application is not properly completed, or required documentation is missing, the application process will be delayed even further.
-In most cases, it takes between 45 and 90 days for the Medicaid agency to review and approve or deny one’s application.
-Based on law, Medicaid offices have up to 45 days to complete this process (up to 90 days for disability applications).
-However, despite the law, applications are sometimes delayed even further.
+If the application is not properly completed, or required documentation is missing, the application process will be delayed.
+Based on federal law, Medicaid offices have up to 45 days to review and approve or deny one’s application (up to 90 days for disability applications).
+Despite the law, applications are sometimes delayed even further.
 Furthermore, if wait-lists exist, approved applicants may spend many months waiting to receive benefits.